 For decades visitors have defaced and damaged Little Red Rock.
 With little to no law enforcement, it was a popular party area.
 Inconsiderate individuals defaced petroglyphs, looted artifacts, littered the area with broken glass and nails from burned pallets, and drove on and through archaeological sites.

 Things are changing.
 Law enforcement and archeologists monitor the area and graffiti remediation efforts have brought the area back to nature.
 We are hopeful that this area will be respected into the future.
 Learn more

 Entering this area without permission from the land owner is trespassing (NRS 207.200).
 The area is regularly patrolled by local law enforcement.

 Archaeological resources are protected by a number of different laws on private, state, and federal lands.
 For example, at this site, Native American burials and burial goods are covered under (NRS 383.180), the theft of artifacts under (NRS 205.0832), and graffiti and defacing the rock outcrops under (NRS 206.330).

 Land owner, Howard Hughes Corporation, has turned their attention to restoring the area.
 They are working with members of the Las Vegas Paiute Tribe, a local public archaeology nonprofit - Nevadans for Cultural Preservation, professional archaeologists at Knight & Levitt, and local law enforcement.

 The goal is to address the old damage and prevent any new damage from occurring.

 What is with the construction?

-The construction you see today is to install water infrastructure for community development downhill from the area.
-The construction sites will be revegetated once the project is complete.
+The construction you see furthest uphill is water infrastructure.
+The community development is downhill from the area.

 If you would like to volunteer your time and labor to this effort, contact NVFCP directly: